 A. This feature does work on Mac and Linux.
 There have been issues with Mac and Linux, but recent improvements have been made, particularly for the Mac.
-Linux still requires some additional support (CSCsr16670, CSCsm69213), but the basic functionality is there as well.
-With regards to Linux, AnyConnect will not recognize that a suspend/resume (sleep/wake) has occurred.
+Linux still requires some additional support (Cisco bug ID CSCsr16670, Cisco bug ID CSCsm69213), but the basic functionality is there as well.
+With regards to Linux, AnyConnect does not recognize that a suspend/resume (sleep/wake) has occurred.
 This basically has two impacts:

-The AutoReconnectBehavior profile/preference setting cannot be supported on Linux without suspend/resume support, so a reconnect will always occur after suspend/resume.
+The AutoReconnectBehavior profile/preference setting cannot be supported on Linux without suspend/resume support, so a reconnect always occurs after suspend/resume.

 On Microsoft Windows and Macintosh, the reconnects are immediately performed at the session level after resume, which allows for a quicker switch to a different physical interface.
-On Linux, because AnyConnect is completely unaware of the suspend/resume, the reconnects will take place at the tunnel-level first (SSL and DTLS) and this might mean the reconnects take slightly longer.
-But the reconnects will still occur on Linux.
+On Linux, because AnyConnect is completely unaware of the suspend/resume, the reconnects take place at the tunnel-level first (SSL and DTLS) and this can mean the reconnects take slightly longer.
+But the reconnects still occur on Linux.

 Q13.
 Are there any limitations to the feature in terms of connectivity (Wired, wi-fi, 3G and so on)?
 Does it support transition from one mode to another (from Wi-Fi to 3G, 3G to wired, and so on)?

-If there is any network disruption (interface down, changed networks, changed interfaces), AnyConnect will try to reconnect; no re-authentication is needed on reconnect.
+If there is any network disruption (interface down, changed networks, changed interfaces), AnyConnect tries to reconnect; no re-authentication is needed on reconnect.
 This even applies to a switch of physical interfaces: